-The map has the same dimensions as the previous year’s, and features the same amenities such as the tourism slogan and “2020” in a keystone.
-However, this year’s cover picture is of the Blue Rocks boulder field in Berks County.
-You can view the 2020 official road map on PennDOT’s site .
+The map has the same dimensions as the previous year’s, and features the same amenities, such as the tourism slogan.
+One change is that instead of the year in a keystone as it has been since the 2017, it now separates “20” and “22” at the bottom of the cover.
+However, this year’s cover picture features a family in their station wagon parked on a beach.
+You can view the 2022 official road map on PennDOT’s site .